matthewturk/astr496-spr2018/week07/index.md

 layout: week
 ---

-# Week 6 - Intro to Simulations
+# Week 7 - Particles

-This week we learned some basics about simulations, how we might use them, and how we might analyze them.
+This week we worked on integrating particles and determining their motions.